laurathepluralized/multi-agent-data-analysis/README.md

 https://cran.r-project.org/ to install R.

 ### Required R Dependencies:
-The Shiny application uses the following R libraries:
+The Shiny application depends upon a number of R libraries.
-* shiny
-* shinydashboard
-* ggplot2
-* scatterD3
-* data.table
-* sqldf
-* dplyr
-* readxl
-* corrplot
-* randomForest

-To install these dependencies, after installing R, execute the following at the command line:
+To install these dependencies, after installing R, execute the following in the R console:

-    $ R
     > install.packages(c("shiny", "shinydashboard", "ggplot2", "scatterD3", "data.table", "sqldf", "dplyr", "readxl", "corrplot", "randomForest", "caTools", "pls"))

-To run the Shiny application, run the following at the command line (assumes current directory is `multi-agent-data-analysis`):
+To run the Shiny application, run the following at the R console from the root directory of this repository:

-    $ R
     > library(shiny)
     > runApp("shinyApp")